COM 311 MULTI-MEDIA COMMUNICATIONS One Semester

 PEH 221/222 ADVANCED PHYSICAL EDUCATION (Grade 10-12) Two Semesters

 This course is designed to develop an interest in lifetime sports and activities to promote fitness and strength activities as well as building a healthy lifestyle.
 There will also be two projects per semester.
+Pre-requisite: Successfully completed PE or be in 10-12th grade.

 HTH 211 HEALTH (Grade 10) One Semester